usnistgov/slapseg/slapsegiii/validation/README.md

 Creating validation submission... (validation_nfseg_5001.tar.gz) [OKAY]

 ================================================================================
-You have successfully completed the first step in SlapSeg III validation.
+You have successfully completed the first step in SlapSegIII validation.
 Please sign and encrypt this file, send it to slapseg@nist.gov, and await a notification.